bretth18/scrobble/README.md

-# Scrobble for macOS
+# scrobble

 A macOS menu bar application that scrobbles music via the system player to Last.fm.

 ## Info

-Scrobble was created from a desire to create a reliable, minimal scrobbler for macOS.
-Before macOS Tahoe, audio track metadata from Apple Music was available via AppleScript calls.
-This application now utilizes a workaround to access the private `MediaRemote.framework` to access the current track information.
+Scrobble was created from a desire to create a reliable, minimal scrobbler for macOS, compatible with Apple Music.
+This application utilizes a workaround to access the private `MediaRemote.framework` to read the current track information from the system.

+## Screenshots

+## Installation

+### Prerequisites
+- macOS 15+
+- Last.fm account

+### From GitHub Releases

+1. Download the latest release from the [Releases](https://github.com/bretth18/scrobble/releases) page.
+2. Move the `Scrobble.app` to your Applications folder.
+3. Open the app.
+You may need to approve it in System Preferences > Security & Privacy > General.

+## Authentication
+1. Open the settings window from the menu bar (or `CMD,` with the app focused).
+2. Enter your Last.fm username and click "Authenticate".
+3. A browser window will open; log in to Last.fm and authorize the app.
+4. Retry authentication if needed.

 ## Development